VanZandtr/mtgbot/README.md

       app_pass: your app password ----> must be using 2 step-verification and add a password via "generate App password (https://support.google.com/accounts/answer/185833?hl=en)
       recp: where the email will go

-  5.) run via "python mtgbot.py "
+  5.) run via "python mtgbot.py " or with preferred IDE

- Automate:
+ ## Automate:

     Linux:  env EDITOR=nano crontab -e 0 12 * * *  /full/path/to/python /full/path/to/script.py #runs everyday at 12